Tom Knowles-Bagwell, MDiv, DMin, LCPT, CSAT

 email@example.com, (615) 830-1358

 Gay is a graduate of the department of Religion at Vanderbilt University and holds the MA and PhD degrees.
-She has worked as a campus minister, school counselor, and most recently as the University Chaplain, Director of Religious Life at Vanderbilt, where she still teaches courses in the College of Arts and Science.
+She has worked as a campus minister, school counselor, and most recently as the University Chaplain, Director of Religious Life at Vanderbilt, where she taught.
 Formerly an ordained elder in the United Methodist Church, she is currently an active member of St. Augustine’s Episcopal Chapel.
 Her academic areas of focus are ethics, ecology, gender and sexuality issues.
 She has worked extensively with young adults, women, couples, seniors, and those with spiritual/religious conflicts.
 She is especially committed to interfaith dialogue, mindfulness-based therapies, and a holistic approach to healing.
+Her office is currently located at in Berry Hill at 631 West Iris Drive, Nashville, 37204.

 firstname.lastname@example.org, (615) 601-2076